-We can help you!
-Whether you are looking for a Flip, Animation, 3D Effect, or Morph, we will customize your Lenticular Picture from your photo(s) or artwork.
-Each offered in a wide range of sizes to fit your needs.
-Reduced pricing available for duplicates and bulk orders.
-If you have questions about how well your images will look, feel free to reach out to us at email@example.com.
-We will let you know if your images will work and can make recommendations.
+Let us help you!
+We will customize your Lenticular Picture from your photo(s) or artwork.
+3DReactions offers Flip, Animation, 3D Effect, and Morph lenticular pictures in a wide range of sizes.
+Reduced pricing is available for duplicates and bulk orders.
+Please reach out to us at firstname.lastname@example.org if you have questions about your pictures.
+We’ll let you know if they will work and can make recommendations.
 Check out a few samples below and even more on the lenticular product pages.

 Click the learn more button to see more information about all of our lenticular products

 Order in Bulk and Save.
 For a limited time, we have significantly reduced pricing for orders of 16 or more Lenticular Flip orders.
 Start on our Lenticular Bulk Pricing Page

 In this installment of Lenticular…